: Updated formatting and wording to reflect current blog standards.

 Hey all!
 Welcome back to the six aspects that make up a story.
 These aspects go across all sorts of media, whether it be movies, books, television series, video games, or even oral stories!
-If you missed the introduction to this series, or if you’d like a refresher on the first aspect (Concept), click here!
+If you missed the introduction to this series, or if you’d like a refresher on the first aspect (Concept), click the “To Beginning” button below:

 This week, we’re going to be looking at the second aspect: Characters.